Time difference Slovenia

 (To) please yourself Slovenia

-Shops open relatively early, from 7 am for supermarkets and 8 am for fashion stores.
-Weekends are highly respected in Slovenia, you will only find shops open on Saturday mornings in rural areas and all day in urban areas.
-Ljubljana has recently experienced a significant increase in the opening of its shops on Sundays.
+Stores open relatively early, from 7am for supermarkets and 8am for fashion stores.
+Weekends are highly respected in Slovenia, with stores open only on Saturday mornings in rural areas and all day in urban areas.

 Get out Slovenia